sendchinatownlove/ruby/README.md

 1. Setup localhost.run or ngrok or any derivatives to forward your localhost port to the web.
 1. Make port forwarder to point to local port. localhost.run cmd: `ssh -R 80:localhost:5000 ssh.localhost.run`
 1. Copy domain name in `config/developments/development.rb`. i.e.: `config.hosts << "your-domain.example.com"`
-1. Edit `.env` file with your domain + the webhooks url.
-For instance `https://example.com/webhooks`.
-This is used for validating requests.
 1. Spin up rails environment by `heroku local web`
 1. Go to: https://developer.squareup.com/apps
 1. Go to the webhooks pane and create a sandbox api to point to domain created above.